justincormack/cross-docker/README.md

 ## I am too lazy even to do that

-If your docker container already has the `qemu` binary in, you do not need this, eg `docker run resin/armv7hf-debian uname -a`.
+If your docker container already has the `qemu` binary in, you do not need this, eg `docker run resin/armv7hf-debian uname -a` or `docker run justincormack/ppc64le-debian uname -a`.

 ## Architectures